xvThomas/cybeletech-scala/README.md

 elements ::= value | value "," elements
 array    ::= "[" [elements] "]"
 ```
-Notice that `Number` is not implemented because not necessary in this context.
+- Notice that `Number` is not implemented because not necessary in this context.
+- During parsing, the json string is interpreted as Json Abstract Syntax Tree, then converted into the model scala classes (straightforward with spray-json),.
+- Filter and Count Operations use the model scala class tree as input.
+- Operations output is represented using the model scala class tree, then converted into json string.

 ## 2.2 Run cybeletech-scala